Myanmar foreign minister visits Cambodia after Suu Kyi sentencing | Politics

 Myanmar foreign minister visits Cambodia after Suu Kyi sentencing

+Hun Sen and Wunna Maung Lwin had discussed bilateral relations, ASEAN issues, and ways to re-establish good relationships within the bloc, said Eang Sophalleth, an assistant to the prime minister.
+The foreign minister also handed Hun Sen an invitation for a visit to Myanmar on Jan.
+7-8, which Hun Sen accepted, Eang Sophalleth said.
+Hun Sen would be the first government leader to visit Myanmar since the coup.

-A Myanmar court found Suu Kyi guilty of charges https://www.reuters.com/world/asia-pacific/myanmar-court-give-first-rulings-suu-kyi-trial-2021-12-05 of incitement and breaching coronavirus restrictions on Monday, drawing international condemnation of what critics described as a "sham trial".
+The international spotlight returned to Myanmar on Monday when a court found Suu Kyi guilty of charges of incitement and breaching coronavirus restrictions, drawing the condemnation of what critics said was a "sham" trial.
 She is set to serve two years in detention at an undisclosed location, a sentence reduced from four years after a partial pardon from Myanmar's military chief.

 Suu Kyi's supporters say the cases against her are baseless and designed to end her political career and tie her up in legal proceedings while the military consolidates power.
 Her conviction had been widely expected in Myanmar.
 Demonstrators in the largest city, Yangon, risked arrest to stage a flash protest right after the verdict though there were no immediate reports of fresh demonstrations on Tuesday.